hassantafreshi/easy-form-builder/readme.txt

 = 1.31.6 =
 * Form validation is added in client-side
 * UI improvements
+* Remove dependency on jQuery 3.5.1.

 = 1.31.6 =
-* RTl feature is added
+* RTL feature is added
 * UI improvements
 * Fix issues of Tell and Email validation